-■ (3 class brs/wk, 3 cr) F/Sp
+■(3 class brs/wk, 3 cr) F/Sp

 An introduction to the study of psychological disorders, including issues of diagnosis and treatment.
 Topics include: models of abnormality; overview of major disorders, including diagnostic considerations; current research on treatment effectiveness; and the impact of psychological disorders on society and its legal system.
-Prerequisite: College-level reading and writing (WR 121) are strongly recommended for success in this course.
+Recommended: College level reading and writing skills.